iosgliath/audio_feature_extraction/README.md

 # audio_feature_extraction

-This file impletements audio feature extraction techniques while using the less external packages possible.<br/>
+This file (mfcc.jl) impletements audio feature extraction techniques while using the less external packages possible.<br/>
 Mainly, it aims to obtain Mel Frequency Cepstral Coefficents as well as Deltas and Delta-Deltas of those coefficients.<br/>

 Those coefficients will later be used as input vectors for a note classification model.<br/>